-Applications to begin Fall 2018 are now being accepted on a rolling basis through April 2nd.
+Applications for Fall 2018 will be accepted on a rolling basis

 Who Can Apply:

 All students are eligible to apply after their first semester on campus.
 It is preferred that you have at least 2.5 - 3 years (5 - 6 semesters) remaining on campus after the semester during which you apply in order to complete the elements of our Learning Community Pathways.
 If you have less time remaining to graduation, but are passionate about your educational goals, please make an appointment to discuss your interests and accomplishments with a Pavlis Honors College advisor.

 There is no GPA requirement for application, only your commitment and motivation to achieving your goals and strengthening your Pavlis abilities.
 To apply, you should be able to share your vision for incorporating this into your education.